 - It’s Not a Get-Rich-Quick Scheme

 Have you ever heard of income opportunity offers wherein you are presented with business deals that can make you earn money fast?
 Invest a few dollars and watch your capital double.
-Follow a certain strategy and you’re guaranteed to succeed in 2 weeks.
+Follow a certain strategy, and you’re guaranteed to succeed in 2 weeks.

 - Amazon Releases Pay Every 2 Weeks

 - Fulfillment of valid bank account information.
-This will be the bank where your funds will be transferred to.
+This will be the bank to where your funds will be transferred to.